Exclusive: Philadelphia refinery expected to be sold to real estate developer - sources

 NEW YORK (Reuters) - The bankrupt Philadelphia Energy Solutions is expected to sell its fire-damaged refinery site to real estate developer Hilco Redevelopment Partners, three sources familiar with the situation said on Tuesday.

 The agreement between PES and Hilco, a Chicago-based developer, is expected to be announced later on Tuesday.
 PES and Hilco did not immediately respond to requests for comment.
+A city official declined to comment.

 The sale reduces the possibility that the more-than 1,300-acre (526-hectare) Philadelphia site would be resurrected as an oil refinery, but it is possible that Hilco could lease it to a refinery, biofuels or other heavy industrial operation, the sources said.